Return Path to Eden

 Jesus, the first person of Earth’s History to conquer death, said, “You may follow me,” and thus, he leads the way.
 He became immortal.
 He is always with us.
 He and those who followed him continually labor for us (beyond the veil), so that we too may learn, and become wise and strong enough to follow him.
 As they constantly labor for us, they also patiently wait for us.

-studying the Aquarian Gospel, we never lose sight of our destiny, because
+Gospel, we never lose sight of our destiny, because Jesus’ life-story

-Jesus’ life-story (including the story of his partner, Miriam) is our
+(including the story of his partner, Miriam) is our beacon-light in the

 An in depth review